ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     drwxr-xr-x  3 root root 4096 Jan 25 17:53 monitoring-ssd
     ~~~

-    The `k3sagent01` has directories related to gitea and prometheus.
+    The `k3sagent01` has directories related to Gitea and Prometheus.
 Let's do a deeper `ls` to remind us of what was inside them.

     ~~~bash
     $ ls -al /mnt/*